 A few days after the attack they heard from some traders that the Indians lost nine men including their chief.
 Only two of the wagon train party were wounded including Melcena who was shot in the shoulder.

-Dru and Mae Thompson were married in Willits in 1888.
+Dru and May Thompson were married in Willits in 1888.
 She was seventeen and he twenty-three.
-Mae was a member of the almost-famous Cameron clan that emigrated from Scotland in 1789 and settled in Georgia.
-Mae’s grandfather, John Cameron, was born in Georgia and became a millwright and a Presbyterian minister.
+Mae was a member of the almost-famous Cameron clan that emigrated from Scotland in 1772 and settled in Georgia.
+May’s grandfather, John Cameron, was born in Georgia and became a millwright and a Presbyterian minister.
 In 1825 he moved to Sangamon County, Illinois where, together with his uncle James Rutledge, he co-founded the town of New Salem.
 They built a dam and a water powered sawmill on the Sangamon River.
 New Salem is where Abraham Lincoln spent his early adulthood.
-According to family lore, young Lincoln boarded with John and Polly Cameron in New Salem as he studied law and entered his first forays into politics.
+Young Lincoln boarded with John and Polly Cameron in New Salem as he studied law and entered his first forays into politics.
 He also met and fell in love with Ann Mayes Rutledge; James Rutledge’s daughter and Cameron’s cousin.
 They were engaged to be married in the fall of 1835 upon the future President’s completion of hi law studies.
 That summer typhoid fever swept the town and, tragically, claimed the life of 22 year old Ann.
 Needless to say, the Rutledge and Cameron families and Mr. Lincoln were devastated.
 In 1849 Cameron led a wagon train to Sacramento, California, where he continued his ministry.

-Shortly after their marriage, Mae and Dru moved to Orange County to live with May’s parents and Dru worked as a superintendent of a large beet plantation.
+Shortly after their marriage, May and Dru moved to Orange County to live with May’s parents and Dru worked as a superintendent of a large beet plantation.
 The first three of their four sons were born in Orange County: Franklin (Frank) Samuel in 1892, Hallie Cameron (Hal) in 1895, and Vernon Drury two years later in 1897.

 The Great San Francisco Quake of 1906 reaches north to Willits, CA…